Dr Azar Jammine is a economic speaker from Johannesburg with a BSc Honours in Mathematical Statistics at the University of the Witwatersrand.

 Dr Azar Jammine is also a member of the National Advisory Council on Innovation, a body of experts appointed by the Department of Science and Technology.

 He is project leader for the collection of science technology indicators and is also a member of the Task Team of the Science Technology and Innovation Institutional Landscape.

-Dr Jammine has also been appointed to the Saheti Trust, the Foundation body for the Saheti School.
+Also been appointed to the Saheti Trust, the Foundation body for the Saheti School.

 Dr Jammine has conducted approximately 4000 presentations to leading client corporations and other institutions as well as at conferences dealing with the local and international economic environment.

-Dr Azar Jammine has been quoted over the years in approximately 1500 newspaper and magazine articles in South Africa and abroad (including The New York Times, Time Magazine, Newsweek, the Economist, the London Times, the Financial Times, Le Figaro, Le Monde, Corriere de la Sera and other national newspapers) and has been interviewed hundreds of times on local and international radio and television (including different channels of the SABC, radio 702, M-Net, eTV, eNCA, CNBC, CCTV, ANN7, Summit TV, BBC, ITN, CNN, ABC, National Public Broadcasting Radio (USA), National Public Broadcasting TV (USA), Canadian and Swiss Broadcasting Corporations) in three languages.
+In addition he has been interviewed hundreds of times on local and international radio and television (including different channels of the SABC, radio 702, M-Net, eTV, eNCA, CNBC, CCTV, ANN7, Summit TV, BBC, ITN, CNN, ABC, National Public Broadcasting Radio (USA), National Public Broadcasting TV (USA), Canadian and Swiss Broadcasting Corporations) in three languages.

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|